davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.5.8 =

+* Tweaks to some timing functions.
+* Improvement to Online Timer speech timer tool.
+Now also tracks Evaluators.

 = 3.5.6 =